esl-epfl/x-heep/docs/source/How_to/CompileApps.md

 ## Using the OpenHW Group compiler

-If you want to use the OpenHW Group [GCC](https://www.embecosm.com/resources/tool-chain-downloads/#corev) compiler with CORE_PULP extensions, make sure to point the `RISCV` env variable to the OpenHW Group compiler, then just run:
+If you want to use the OpenHW Group [GCC](https://www.embecosm.com/resources/tool-chain-downloads/#corev) compiler with CORE_PULP extensions, make sure to point the `RISCV_XHEEP` env variable to the OpenHW Group compiler, then just run:

 ```
 make app COMPILER_PREFIX=riscv32-corev- ARCH=rv32imc_zicsr_zifencei_xcvhwlp_xcvmem_xcvmac_xcvbi_xcvalu_xcvsimd_xcvbitmanip